 Emergency contraceptive methods

 In certain circumstances when using Natural Cycles, you might consider taking emergency contraception in order to prevent a pregnancy.
 These circumstances include having unprotected sex on a red day, the failure of your contraceptive method used on red days (e.g. condom breaking) or in very few cases, the Natural Cycles algorithm giving you one or more incorrect green days.
 This is known as the method failure rate which is 0.5% per year.
-If the algorithm gives you an incorrect green day with risk of pregnancy, you will receive a message in the app.
+If the algorithm give you an incorrect green day with risk of pregnancy, you will receive a message in the app.

 If you decide to use an emergency contraceptive, you have two options to choose from; the emergency pill and the copper IUD: